 In Colombia, Bolivia, and Peru, growing coca for the production of cocaine has contributed to forest destruction in both the Amazon and the Chocó, forests on the northwestern coast of South America.
 While there is some legal cultivation of coca in each of these countries, much of it is illegal.
 Therefore, coca is unlikely to accompany development and roads.
 To evade detection and eradication, small patches of coca are grown in relatively remote areas.
 Because of coca's illicit nature, farmers seeking to avoid detection often have to switch locations and clear new land–thereby abandoning arable land and increasing the disturbance footprint of coca agriculture.
 In Colombia, coca is estimated to have caused 290,000 hectares of deforestation between 2001 and 2014, an area about half the size of Delaware.

 First cultivated in Central America, the cocoa bean is now grown, traded, and consumed around the world as chocolate.
-Chocolate consumption is primarily driven by first-world western nations, with the United States in the lead; the average U.S. citizen eats more than nine pounds of chocolate per year.
+Chocolate consumption is primarily driven by first-world western nations, with the United States in the lead; the average U.S. resident eats more than nine pounds of chocolate per year.
 Yet the majority of the world’s cocoa is grown in just two nations.
 Cocoa comprises more than 7% of GDP for Cote D’Ivoire, and more than 3% for Ghana.
 In the past, cocoa production has frequently come at the expense of western Africa’s tropical forests, hotspots for biodiversity and endemic species.
 Currently some of the areas most threatened by cocoa expansion are protected areas in the region.

 Cocoa has long been grown in the shaded understory of tropical forests.
 However, higher yields in full sun exposure have led to many farmers changing to systems without shade, in some cases by cutting down trees.
 In addition, because cocoa is easier to grow and more profitable in early rotations, cocoa farms frequently are repurposed for other crops, sometimes oil palm plantations.